John-TSI/TSI_Project__Bunny/README.md

 ⦁	When all of the bunnies have died the program should terminate.

 EXTRAS:
+⦁	Remove the population limit and see how many bunnies your program can handle.
 ⦁	Allow the user to hit the 'k' key to initiate a mass rabbit cull, which causes half of the bunny population to be killed (randomly chosen).